If you thought that college and university was the hardest part of your life, then you, my friend, are in for a

 The United Kingdom (UK)

 According to a report from the National Statistics, the unemployment rate of the UK declined with the number of job openings reaching a record high between March and May this year.
 Let us have a look at the best cities in the UK that job aspirant as you should consider.

 Edinburgh is considered one of the strongest economies.
-It boasts the second-highest annual average salary in the UK at £24,628.
+It boasts the second-highest annual average salary in the UK in £24,628.
 When compared to the national unemployment rate of 4.4%, the city follows the standard with its unemployment rate of 6.7 per cent.

 Edinburgh owes mainly to the public sector for job opportunities with health and social work being the top industries.
 The city also flourishes with sectors like wholesale/retail and finance.
 If you are a science student, the Scottish capital can be your sanctum too.

 Known as the thriving creative industry, Glasgow is as diverse as it gets.
 From architecture to film, from fashion to cultural heritage – the city has it all.
 If you want a career in designing or looking forward to being a celebrated journalist, this is where you should be.
 Home to several visual artists and gamers, Glasgow is the place if you have specialized in digital studies.
 Also, if you are a student in Finance, then you are in luck.
 Barclays, the financial/investment magnate, has said that it could create up to 2,500 new job opportunities in the finance sector in Glasgow.

 Australia has seen a rise in the employment rate from 62% to 62.10% in June 2018.
 As a result, the country has recorded an unemployment rate of 5.3% globally as it, therefore, a hub for job aspirants.